AdarshZolekar/LeetCode-Shell-Solutions/README.md

 Contributions are welcome!

-- Open an issue for bugs or feature requests
+- Open an issue for bugs or feature requests.

 - Submit a pull request for improvements.